-7.1.4 Phase
+7.1.2 Acceleration-displacement graph

+7.1.3 Displacement-time, velocity-time and acceleration-time graphs

-- (a) Explain what is meant by motion in-phase, anti-phase and out of phase. - (b) Determine the phase difference between two simple harmonic oscillators and express it as a fraction of the cycle or of the periodic time.
+Content Learning outcomes and comments (c) Determine the maximum velocity and periodic time from a given velocity-time graph. (d) Determine the maximum acceleration and periodic time from a given acceleration-time graph.
+7.1.4 Phase Candidates should be able to: (a) Explain what is meant by motion in-phase, anti-phase and out of phase. (b) Determine the phase difference between two simple harmonic oscillators and express it as a fraction of the cycle or of the periodic time.
 The phase difference can have any value between zero and one wavelength or one periodic time.

-7.1.5 Free vibrations

-- (a) Explain what is meant by free oscillations. - (b) Define natural frequency or frequencies.

-7.1.6 Forced vibrations and resonance

-- (a) Explain what is meant by forced vibrations and forcing frequency. - (b) Distinguish between the driver and the driven oscillating system. - (c) Explain the terms resonance and resonant frequency. - (d) Give examples where resonance is useful and others where it is undesirable.
+7.1.5 Free vibrations Candidates should be able to:(a) Explain what is meant by free oscillations.(b) Define natural frequency or frequencies.
+7.1.6 Forced vibrations and resonance Candidates should be able to: (a) Explain what is meant by forced vibrations and forcing frequency. (b) Distinguish between the driver and the driven oscillating system. (c) Explain the terms resonance and resonant frequency. (d) Give examples where resonance is useful and others where it is undesirable.
+7.2 Waves 7.2.1 Progressive waves Candidates should be able to: (a) Explain what is meant by a progressive wave. (b) Explain what is meant by a mechanical wave. (c) Define crest, trough, amplitude, periodic time, frequency and wavelength as applied to mechanical waves. (d) Relate the amplitude, frequency and periodic time of waves to those of the simple harmonic motion of particles in the medium. (e) State and use the equation v = f λ, where v is the speed of propagation, f is the frequency and λ is the wavelength.
+7.2.2 Displacement-position and displacement- time graphs.
+Candidates should be able to: (a) Sketch the displacement-position and displacement-time graphs for a progressive wave. (b) Determine the amplitude and the wavelength from a displacement-position graph. (c) Determine the amplitude and the periodic time from a displacement-time graph.

-7.2 Waves

-7.2.1 Progressive waves
+7.2.3 Longitudinal and transverse progressive waves